Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart.md

 ```

 Here the hexadecimal value `0x2a` translates to decimal as `42`, the number of blocks received by the node so far,
-about 2 minutes after the new network started.
+about two minutes after the new network started.

-## Private Transactions
+## Private transactions

-This example uses the [web3](https://www.npmjs.com/package/web3) library to make the API calls, and the example
+This example uses the [web3.js](https://www.npmjs.com/package/web3) library to make the API calls, creating three member
-creates three member nodes pairs (a GoQuorum node which has a corresponding Tessera node for privacy) that can be accessed
-via APIs on the following ports:
+nodes pairs (a GoQuorum node which has a corresponding Tessera node for privacy) that can be accessed using APIs on the following ports:

 ```bash
 Member1Quorum RPC: http://localhost:20000